-This page outlines some of the activities the Ubuntu MATE team will research, and possibly implement, in future development cycles to improve and refine our operating system.
+This page outlines roadmap items we’ve completed and some of the activities the Ubuntu MATE team will research, and possibly implement, in future development cycles to improve and refine our operating system.

 I am reliably informed that everything is a user experience these days.
 User interfaces are, apparently, passé.